Westchester County Divorce Attorney

 As a New York State divorce lawyer with offices in White Plains, Westchester County, I am always asked about the different grounds for divorce.
 In order to obtain a New York divorce, a spouse needs to have a reason to start the divorce process this is also known as the grounds for the divorce.
 A divorce action is a civil lawsuit in New York and in a complaint grounds must be alleged.
 New York has several grounds for divorce including adultery.

-If you are considering filing for divorce in New York, schedule a consultation with our Westchester County divorce lawyer to protect yourself and those that matter most to you.
+If you are considering filing for divorce in New York, schedule a consultation with our Westchester County divorce lawyer to protect yourself and those who matter most.
 We can help you through this difficult time in your life.

 Is Adultery a Crime in New York?